wagtail/rfcs/text/089-atag-audit.md

 > (Level A / AA / AAA).
 See [Implementing B.2.3.1](http://www.w3.org/TR/2015/NOTE-IMPLEMENTING-ATAG20-20150924/#sc_b231).

-**Fail**.
+**Pass**.
 Evaluated as: **Level AA**.
-Though Wagtail provides support for editing alt text everywhere images can be added, it doesn’t provide support for marking images as decorative (set to empty alt text), or changing alt text in context.
-See [RFC 51: Contextual alt text](https://github.com/wagtail/rfcs/pull/51).
+All areas where images can be used support providing alt text.
+This includes:

+- Global alt text via the built-in "Description" field.
+- Contextual alt text within rich text via the "Alt text" field and "Decorative" checkbox.
+- Contextual alt text in blocks via the "Alt text" field and "Decorative" checkbox.

 ##### B.2.3.2 Automating Repair of Text Alternatives